 The park is open the year around.
-Visitors may now enjoy the scenic values of Crater Lake in winter as well as winter sports amid a phantasy of snowy splendor.
+Visitors may now enjoy the scenic values of Crater Lake in winter and participate in winter sports amid a fantasy of snowy splendor.
 Steep and gradual slopes, according to speeds desired, are numerous in the park and are ideal for skiing.
 Professional ski meets are not encouraged, but special attention is given to amateur sports.

 The west and south entrance roads to the Rim Village area are open to motor travel.
-Chains, tow rope and shovel are necessary accessories to motor travel.
+Chains, tow rope, and shovel are necessary accessories for motorists.
 Meals and limited overnight accommodations and emergency auto service are provided at park headquarters during the winter months.
 Warming room facilities are available at the Rim Village.
 Rangers are on duty to render service to visitors.

-ADMINISTRATION AND PARK HEADQUARTERS
+ADMINISTRATION AND PARK HEADOUARTERS

 The park is administered by the National Park Service of the Department of the Interior.
-The superintendent, E. P. Leavitt, is in immediate charge, with offices in the administrative center, 3 miles from the Rim Village.
-The post office address is Crater Lake, Oreg.
-Long distance telephone and telegraph service is available at park headquarters.
+The superintendent is in immediate charge, with offices in the administrative center, 3 miles from the Rim Village.
+The POST OFFICE address is Crater Lake, Oreg.
+Long distance TELEPHONE and TELE-GRAPH service is available at park headquarters.